microsoft/code-with-engineering-playbook/docs/observability/pillars/tracing.md

 ## Overview

 Produces the information required to observe series of correlated operations in a distributed system.
-Once collected they show the path, measurements and faults in a end to end transaction.
+Once collected they show the path, measurements and faults in an end-to-end transaction.

 ## Best Practices